ScottGsHub/foresight-bi/README.md

 ### Step 2: Get Your API Keys

 You'll need at least one AI provider API key. **Claude is recommended** for best results:

+Note that settings files and places to get API keys can change with various providers.
+If these specific instructions don't get you to the API section with your providers, look in places like Profiles, Settings, Security and similar to find where to make API keys.
+Remember that most of these can show you an API key once, and then they don't show it again.
+So you should copy them into a password manager or someplaces for safe keeping.

 #### 🧠 Claude (Anthropic) - **RECOMMENDED**
 1. Go to https://console.anthropic.com